Wikia/mobile-wiki/README.md

 ## Setup
 To begin your journey with Mercury all you need to do is:

-1. download repo
+1. Download the repo.
+For devboxes, put it in `/usr/wikia/mercury`
-1. use `npm run setup`
+1. Use `npm run setup`
-1. use `npm run dev`
+1. Use `npm run dev`
-1. start developing
+1. Start developing

 For most cases you don't need to modify your `localSettings.js`, but if you do, read [this](#localsettings) section.